QCLabHKU/OSVMP2/README.md

 # OSVMP2

-This repository contains the source code and build instructions for **OSVMP2**, a high-performance quantum chemistry package designed for parallel OSV-MP2 and MBE(3)-OSV-MP2 calculations on CPU and GPU architectures.
+A high-performance quantum chemistry package designed for parallel OSV-MP2 and MBE(3)-OSV-MP2 calculations on CPU and GPU architectures.

 ---